RivinHD/Tsunami-Simulation/docs_sphinx/getting_started/building_project.rst

 Simulation Output
 -----------------

-The output of the simulation consists of several CSV files named ``Solution_<number>.csv``.
+The output of the simulation consists of several CSV files named ``solution_<number>.csv``.
-The CSV files are stored in a separate ``Solutions`` folder, which is located in the working directory of the executable.
+The CSV files are stored in a separate ``solutions`` folder, which is located in the working directory of the executable.